masckmaster2007/OpenLi7wak/README.md

-# Thanks for everyone for fucking my life even more
-I got banned of GDPSFH and getting exposed.
-You wanted that for me right?

-Meanwhile the fellas at Lunatic just don't care and raid gdpses.
-I ADDED TEN FUCKING THOUSAND WARNINGS IN THE TOOL TO CLARIFY ITS FOR ETHICAL PURPOSES
+# I am sorry for me being an ahole

-Thank y'all, I appreciate it
+Thanks to catstik and co handling me and unbanning me Thank y'all, I appreciate it :)

 # OpenLi7wak
 Geometry Dash Open Source raider for ethical purposes.